Research and event funding

 Calculating the value of overseas fieldwork expenses: The ESRC provides LISS DTP with a notional amount of fieldwork funding per student (£1575); however, not all funded students will need to undertake overseas fieldwork.
 The actual allocation of funds towards fieldwork is at LISS DTP’s discretion, based on the funding available within the Doctoral Training Grant.
 Given ESRC allocations and our current expectations about how many students will require overseas fieldwork for their projects, we anticipate that allocations for fieldwork could range up to £5000.
 Once the allowance has been calculated, it is the student’s responsibility to manage the funds allocated.
 If for any reason the fieldwork is abandoned or is unsuccessful and the student returns to the UK early, the fieldwork allowance less any reasonable expenditure already incurred, should be recovered.

-Complete the online form below.
-Applications will be reviewed on the first working Monday of January, April, July and October each year.
-(For 2020-21 this will be the 5th October, 4th January, 5th April, and 5th July).
-Decisions may take up to 2 weeks to announce, depending on volume of applications – please contact firstname.lastname@example.org if you have not heard within 2 weeks of the review date.
-It may take a further 2 weeks to arrange payment or reimbursement.
+Complete the online form linked above.
+Applications will be reviewed on the first working Monday of January, April, June and October each year.
+Decisions will take up to 2 weeks to announce, depending on volume of applications – please contact email@example.com if you have not heard within 2 weeks of the review date.

 Note for Queen Mary students: The Queen Mary travel and expenses policy states that all travel and accommodation must be booked via KeyTravel.
 Please go to the KeyTravel website (https://www.keytravel.com/uk) for a quote to accompany your application and email it to the QMUL LISS Administrator firstname.lastname@example.org who will arrange the purchase of your travel/accommodation using the LISS budget code and raise a Purchase order number which you send to KeyTravel to confirm your booking.